oelmekki/moo-nojs-mvc/README.md

 automatically stopped.
 If that something you doesn't want, add your events manually in the .run() method, but most of the time, we want to stop them.

-The element key of the event option is the name of the view getter (see the view section for more on that).
+The el key of the event option is the name of the view getter (see the view section for more on that).

 Here is the stack that determine what method to call :